IanC27/Capybara-Mod-LL/README.md

 # CapybaraScrapLL

-A mod for Lethal Company made with LethalLib and LethalCompanyUnityProject Adds a couple of creatures as new scrap items.
+A mod for Lethal Company made with [LethalLib](https://github.com/EvaisaDev/LethalLib) and [LethalCompanyUnityTemplate](https://github.com/EvaisaDev/LethalCompanyUnityTemplate)
+Adds a couple of creatures as new scrap items.